Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

 \subsubsection{Priors for variable selection}

 For the regression coefficients, we adapt the spike-and-slab prior introduced in the supplementary material of \citet{candes2018gold}.
-Specifically, we modify their formulation by allowing each variable’s inclusion probability to depend on its number of neighbors in the estimated covariate graph, as detailed below.
-For simplicity of exposition, here we refer to the conditional model in \eqref{eq:work}, although similar arguments apply to the marginal model \eqref{eq:pY}.
-We first specify the joint distribution
+Specifically, we modify their formulation by allowing each variable’s inclusion probability to depend on its number of neighbors in the estimated covariate graph, as detailed below. {For simplicity of exposition, we formulate the prior specification and variable-selection mechanism under the augmented conditional representation in Equation \eqref{eq:completedata}; analogous arguments apply after marginalizing over the latent knockoff layer, yielding the observed-data model in Equation \eqref{eq:marginalY}.} We first specify the joint distribution